 The FNAI Standard Data Report identified the Florida mountain-mint as having the potential to occur within the study areas but did not report any documented occurrences.
-As per the Atlas of Florida Plants, there are documented occurrences of the Florida mountain-mint in Marion County.
-Therefore, the Florida mountain-mint has a moderate probability of occurrence within the study areas.
+As per the Atlas of

+Florida Plants, there are documented occurrences of the Florida mountain-mint in Marion County.
 However, there is no suitable habitat within the study areas, and the Florida mountain-mint was not observed during field reconnaissance.
-Therefore, it has been determined that the proposed project would have no adverse effect anticipated on the Florida mountainmint.
+The Florida mountain-mint has a low probability of occurrence within the study areas.
+Therefore, it has been determined that the proposed project would have no effect anticipated on the Florida mountain-mint.